 When using our site, you may be asked to enter your name, email address or other details so that we can help you with your experience.
-We collect information from you when you respond to a survey, fill out a form, use Live Chat (via the Chats plugin), enter a giveaway (powered by Gleam), send money through our PayPal donate plugin, or enter information on our site.
+We collect information from you when you respond to a survey, fill out a form such as our newsletter sign-up (powered by MailChimp), use Live Chat (via the Chats plugin), enter a giveaway (powered by Gleam), send money through our PayPal donate plugin, or enter information on our site.
 We may use the information we collect from you when you respond to a survey or marketing communication, or other site features in the following ways to improve our website in order to better serve you, to allow us to better service you in responding to your customer service requests, or to sign you up for a contest, promotion, survey or other site feature.

 We do not use vulnerability scanning and/or scanning to PCI standards.
 We only provide articles and information and will never ask for credit/debit card numbers, bank account information or social security.
 You’ll find that no SSL certificate is included on our website because of the lack of need for one.
 We use a WP plugin for regular Malware Scanning to keep our readers safe and protected from viruses.